codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 1. The main window shows the definition of the current pipeline.
 The screenshot shows the inline editor but pipelines can also be defined from external files (checked into source control) as explained later.

-1. The right part of the window shows extra settings for this pipeline such as [premade steps]({{site.baseurl}}/docs/codefresh-yaml/steps/), [triggers]({{site.baseurl}}/docs/pipelines/triggers/) and launch variables/parameters.
+1. The right part of the window shows extra settings for this pipeline such as [predefined steps]({{site.baseurl}}/docs/codefresh-yaml/steps/), [triggers]({{site.baseurl}}/docs/pipelines/triggers/) and launch variables/parameters.

-### Using the Inline Pipeline Editor
+### Using the Inline pipeline editor

-When first creating a pipeline you will see an inline editor that allows you to define the [pipeline yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) right there in the Codefresh UI.
+When first creating a pipeline you will see an inline editor that allows you to define the [pipeline yml]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) right there in the Codefresh UI.
 This is great when you are starting a new project because it offers you really quick feedback.
 You can edit the yml steps, run a build, edit again, run a build and so on.

 {% include